healthbadge/episimmer/Base Model/ReadMe.md

-To run code from directory : python Main.py <path to folder containing required files>\
+To run code from directory : python Main.py <path to folder containing required files> <br>

 The required files are